 If you’re in the mood for some hearty ground beef BBQ enchiladas, then this recipe is for you!
-Many great flavors come together in this dish to complement the ground beef and BBQ sauce, including refried beans, diced chilis, fire roasted crushed tomatoes, extra sharp cheddar, and Monterey Jack.
+Many great flavors come together in this dish to complement the ground beef and BBQ sauce, including refried beans, diced chilis, fire roasted crushed tomatoes, Cabot Extra Sharp Cheddar or Cabot 1 Year Cheddar, and Monterey Jack Cheese.
 It’s the perfect dish when you’re looking for some comfort food.
 Be sure to share the recipe with friends and family on Facebook, Pinterest, Instagram, and Twitter.

 Preheat your oven to 375°F and divide one can of the fire roasted crushed tomatoes between two 9x12 baking dishes, spreading the tomatoes to cover the bottom of both dishes.